ikb-token/exPricer/README.md

 ## Artist Support

 If you need help setting up or using exPricer:
-1. Make sure you've followed all the steps in the Quick Start for Arists section
+1. Make sure you've followed all the steps in the [Quick Start for Artists](#quick-start-for-artists-built-in-checkout-system) section
 2. Check that your `.env` file is properly configured
 3. Verify that your web hosting account or personal web server has PHP 7.4 or higher installed
 4. Ensure that your Stripe account is properly set up (e.g. not pending verification, not blocked, etc.)